Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Model

 In order to model the spin 1 moments on Ni$^{2+}$ ($3d^8$) ions in this material, we adopt a bilinear-biquadratic spin-1 quantum Heisenberg model, at first without taking spin-orbit coupling into account:

-Above $J_1, K_1$ are the nearest-neighbour Heisenberg and biquadratic couplings, whereas $J_2, K_2$ describe the second-neighbor spin-spin interactions, respectively.
-As we shall show below in section~\ref{sec:dft}, the inclusion of biquadratic spin-spin interactions is crucial to be able to extract the exchange parameters from the \textit{ab initio} calculations.
+where $J_1, K_1$ are the nearest-neighbour Heisenberg and biquadratic couplings, while $J_{2T}, K_{2T}$ ($J_{2O}, K_{2O}$) describe the second-neighbor spin-spin interactions between tetrahedral (octahedral) sites, respectively.
+As we shall show below in section~\ref{sec:dft}, the inclusion of biquadratic spin-spin interactions is crucial to correctly reproduce the magnon excitation spectrum and in order to match the energy differences between the various magnetically ordered reference states obtained from \textit{ab initio} calculations.
+We also take into account the different crystal-field effects on the tetrahedrally and octahedrally coordinated Ni ions, which results in the effective single-ion spin anisotropy Hamiltonian $\mathcal{H}_\text{A}$.
+We shall discuss the form of $\mathcal{H}_\text{A}$ in section~\ref{sec:SIA} below and in Appendix~\ref{app:cef}.\\

-We note that if one's aim were to obtain a comprehensive description of the problem, one would have had to include both the orbital and spin degrees of freedom, taking into account the different crystal-field effects on the tetrahedrally and octahedrally coordinated Ni ions.
-Such a model, of Kugel--Khomskii variety~\cite{kugel-khomskii}, would have been significantly more complex and contained singificantly more unknown parameters.
-Instead, one should think of the Hamiltonian $\mathcal{H}_\text{eff}$ as an \textit{effective} spin model, justified by the fact that the Hund's coupling on Ni ion, of the order of 0.5~eV, is much larger than the crystal-field splittings induced by small trigonal distortions within the relevant $e_g$ (for octahedrally coordinated sites) or $t_{2g}$ manifold (for tetrahedral sites) ~\cite{nafexp}.
-Furthermore, we have verified that inclusion of single-ion anisotropy terms does not qualitatively change our conclusions (see Appendix~\ref{app:Single-ion}).

 As advertised earlier, the inclusion of the spin-orbit coupling in the form of the Dzyaloshinskii--Moriya (DM) interactions among the spins is essential to reproduce the noncollinear magnetic structure.
-This will be discussed in detail in section \rom{5}, here we write down the DM Hamiltonian for completeness:
+This will be discussed in detail in section~\ref{sec:results}, here we write down the DM Hamiltonian for completeness:

-where $\vec{D}_{ij}$ is a vector whose direction can be determined by Moriya's rules\cite{dm2}, to be discussed in section \rom{5}.
+where $\vec{D}_{ij}$ is a vector whose direction can be determined by Moriya's rules\cite{dm2}, to be discussed in section~\ref{sec:results}.